 Hill describes literacy as being integral to his career.
 He emphasizes the power and flexibility of writing and owning his own scripts so that he can maintain control over his vision.

 Hill is a longtime friend of Chester activist and DCLC Board Member Jonathan Addur Rahim King.Hill was interviewed about his exciting film career at the 2017 Champions fundraiser.
 Hill was also interviewed on local station WRNB 100.3 FM in advance of the event: .

 Meet our Community Champion: Harrah’s Philadelphia

-Harrah’s Philadelphia is celebrating ten years of being a community asset in the city of Chester.
+Harrah’s Philadelphia celebrated ten years of being a community asset in the city of Chester in 2017.
 Since opening in 2007, Harrah’s has been a dedicated supporter of the Delaware County Literacy Council (DCLC) and its work.